WICG/media-feeds/explainer.md

 -   [MediaRSS/RSS](http://www.rssboard.org/media-rss#media-content) is an alternative, however it does not give us enough detail about whether the content is a TV show, movie as well as the structure around a TV series and seasons.

+## User Journey

+1. User navigates to video site in order to see last episode of season #1.

+2. Metadata loaded via link tag includes an entry for first episode of season 2.

+3. User closes tab.

+4. The next day, the browser surfaces a suggestion on the NTP to watch the first episode of season 2.
+Currently, sites that want to recommend next videos do so with their own notifications; this way the UA can automatically do so across sites and with higher quality and control by the user.

 ## Design

 The website should advertise a media feed to the user agent by adding a `link` element to the head of the document.
 The `rel` attribute should be set to `media-feed`.
 The `href` attribute should be on the same origin as the document URL.
 A user agent will automatically discover the media feed and store it to be fetched later.